- “How much is my business worth?” is a key question as you start the sales process.

 McCoy adds, “It helps to avoid surprises and share information with potential buyers at the right time.”
 For example, working with outside accountants to provide financial schedules with thoughtful normalization adjustments can be extremely beneficial in the due diligence process.

 In addition, showing sales and growth projections that are in line with the business’s recent history is valuable.
-McCoy suggests that this can add credibility as you seek to reach agreement on a purchase price with a potential buyer.
+McCoy says this can add credibility as you seek to reach agreement on a purchase price with a potential buyer.
 He emphasizes the importance of ensuring that the business performs in line with the projections through the entire sales process.

 Planning and professional help makes a difference